 As a final check, the model should be rerun, but this time allowing the program to select the initial parameter estimates using the ‘Calculate Estimate’ function and selecting ‘Simulated Annealing’.
 The ‘temperature’ that comes up in the dialog box has nothing to do with the physical temperature of the water.
 It's a modelling term related to the mathematical annealing process used to do the non-linear fitting (it originates from the origin of "Annealing" - this is a temperature based process used in the treatment/hardening of metals, and was one of the first processes modeled using this mathematical technique).

+To do this:

+From the model menu select optimize.
+In the dialog box, tick the check boxes ‘calculate estimate’ and ‘simulated annealing’.

 Once the final convergence has been achieved, you need to rerun the model with these finalized parameters.
 To do this:

-Go to the parameter results window and click on each parameter in turn.
+Go to the parameter results window and right click on each parameter in turn.
 The option to update the parameter should be selected.

-Once all the parameters have been updated, the model can then be run as per section * above.
+Once all the parameters have been updated, the model can then be run by selecting integrate from the model menu.* as above.

 Now that the model has been optimized and run, the model performance statistics should be noted (e.g. r2, F)